-- No law or measure will give preference in word or in deed that favors heterosexual relationships over other relationships.
+- No law or measure will give preference in word or in deed that favors heterosexual relationships, or the nuclear family form, over other relationships.

-- There will be a sustained public education campaign promoting the goals of multinational working-class unity and international solidarity, the advancement of women’s rights, the promotion of respect of sexual orientation, gender identity and gender expression, as well as exposing the evils of racism, sexism, anti-LGBTQ bigotry, xenophobia and national chauvinism.
+- There will be a sustained public education campaign promoting the goals of multinational working-class unity and international solidarity, the advancement of women’s rights, the promotion of respect of sexual orientation, gender identity and gender expression, as well as exposing the evils of racism, sexism, anti-LGBTQ bigotry, xenophobia, and bigotry based on ability or national chauvinism.
 Affirmative action measures will be instituted wherever needed to eliminate the effects of historical discrimination in education, employment, promotion, housing and other areas.

 There are only two choices for humanity today: an increasingly destructive capitalism, or socialism.
 The PSL believes that the only solution to the evils of capitalism is the socialist transformation of society.
 The program outlined above is just the beginning of what can be achieved when workers and oppressed people organize and take power.